 In a traditional batch approach, conventional tissue processors require long turnaround times to produce a large batch of tissue cassettes that go on to the next steps on the workflow.
 During this time, the digital pathology scanners sit unused, waiting for these large batches of slides to arrive at the scanning step.
 And when they do, a bottleneck is created.

-In a modern, continuous workflow lab, the tissue processors can generate smaller batches of tissue cassettes in a much shorter turnaround time, ensuring the workflow is more agile.
-This also ensures that digital pathology scanners can ingest the workload created in a continuous fashion without creating bottlenecks.
+In a modern, continuous workflow lab, the tissue processors can generate smaller batches of tissue cassettes in a much shorter turnaround time continuously.
+Ultimately, it means scanners can ingest the workload created in a continuous fashion without creating bottlenecks.

-To ensure all the tissue cassettes can be automatically processed, Sakura developed the Tissue-Tek AutoTEC® a120, an automated embedder, carries on the continuous flow that the Tissue-Tek Xpress x120 started.
+Tissue-Tek AutoTEC® a120, an automated embedder, carries on the continuous flow that the Tissue-Tek Xpress x120 started.
 This fully automated system embeds all blocks in a standardised way.
-And, since the tissue is embedded directly in the original cassette without requiring transfer to a paraffin mould, the chances of tissue being lost, misplaced, or wrongly reoriented are eliminated.
+And, since the tissue is embedded directly in the original Paraform cassette without requiring transfer to a paraffin mould, the chances of tissue being lost, misplaced, or wrongly reoriented are eliminated.
 This translates into greater efficiency and patient safety.

 Staining and coverslipping

 Since digital pathology scanners require adequate contrast to detect tissue areas and to obtain sharp focus images, it is essential that low contrast tissue is optimally stained.
 This way, the digital image obtained is a faithful replica of the original.

 'Complete Digital Pathology for Routine Histopathology Diagnosis in a Multicenter Hospital Network' describes the methodology and resulting experience at the Granada University Hospital in Spain.
 This pathology lab has successfully transitioned to an entirely digital way of working.
 Since 2016, they have been a fully operational digital laboratory for primary histopathology.
 The paper also highlights that the film coverslipper has made it possible to minimise errors and streamline the digital pathology workflow.
 It does so by eliminating mounting media-oozing slides that “interfere with the mechanical elements of the scanning system” (Retamero et al., 2020), a well-known source of scanning errors.
 And in addition, scanning is 3.7% faster on coverslipping film than glass.